JohnGriffiths/ConWhAt/docs/index.rst

 Welcome to ConWhAt's documentation!
 ==================================================

 ConWhAt is a tool for studying the effects of white matter damage on brain networks.

-Code is hosted on github: https://github.com/JohnGriffiths/ConWhAt/
+The code is hosted on github: https://github.com/JohnGriffiths/ConWhAt/

+It is written in python and draws strongly on the powerful functionality provided by other neuroimaging analysis tools in the nipy ecosystem for manipulation and visualization of nifti images and tractography streamlines.

+The primary intended mode of interaction is through jupyter notebooks and python / bash scripting.
+Notebooks versions of some of the following documentation pages can be viewed at https://github.com/JohnGriffiths/ConWhAt/doc/examples

+( Please note: the software and atlases are still in beta, and future versions may include major front and/or backend changes )